Arthur Pita’s The Metamorphosis at the Royal Opera House

 The gradual muddying of the clean, white stage over the course of the performance and the disintegrating chaos of the live music attempted to mirror the onstage action, but simply distracted one all too easily from the dull meandering of the dancers.
 This unnecessary, all-thumbs production of yet another Kafka reimagining failed to be the one thing it needed to be – Kafkaesque.

 The Metamorphosis has now finished its run at the Royal Opera House’s Linbury Studio.
-For further information about the Royal Opera House and future events visit here, and for further information about Arthur Pita, visit here.
+For further information about the Royal Opera House and future events visit the theatre’s website here, and for further information about Arthur Pita visit his website here.

 Look behind the scenes of The Metamorphosis here: